fbpx

 A measured building survey is usually required when accurate existing-building drawings are needed for planning, refurbishment, extensions, structural alterations or ongoing building management.

 CAD/BIM deliverables are required at various stages of property development and management to ensure accurate planning and execution.
-The specific instances when a measured building survey is required include:
+The specific instances when an existing measured survey is required to improve accuracy include:

 • Planning Applications